lcatar91/DICe_plotlib/README.md

 ## DICe results
 The "DICe results" folder contains the files after calculations made by the DICe software

+# Run script
+The python script, image and DICe results need to be located in the same folder

 ## Library
 `pip install numpy`
 `pip install matplotlib`